Port Chester, New York: Geography

 According to the United States Census Bureau, the village has an area of 2.4 sqmi, of which 2.33 sqmi is land and 0.07 sqmi, is water.

 Port Chester has a humid subtropical climate (Cfa).
 Due to its location on the coast, temperatures are neither extremely cold nor warm, and precipitation is plentiful for the entire year.
-Winters are usually cool, and powerful nor'easters can occur, sometimes dropping large amounts of rain and snow on the village.
-Average annual snowfall is 29.8 inches, significantly more than New York City's 25.3.
-Snow cover is sporadic as the sea moderates temperatures, which melt snow.
+Winters are usually cool (around 4 C), and powerful nor'easters can occur, sometimes dropping large amounts of rain and snow on the village.
+Average annual snowfall is 29.8 inches, significantly more than New York City's 25.3 inches Snow cover is sporadic as the sea moderates temperatures, which melt snow.
 During the summer, Port Chester is typically warm, but far cooler than towns even a few miles inland, due to the sea's influence.